antonw-88/GICSP/webinars-etc/Modernizing-OT-Security-with-Digital-Twins-2025-10-01.md

 - A test environment is not a luxury that everyone can afford.
 - Standard vulnerability plans sometimes only focus on the business critical assets, but these can often be reached via low or medium priority assets.
 - Consider potential circumventory defensive mechanisms.
 Is there somewhere earlier in the attack path that the attack could be stopped.
+- Consider downtime cost of patch, and potential for service failure due to patching.
+Risk assessment of patch also costs time.
+- Quantify the cost relative to value for defense; can that vulnerability even be exploited?
+-

+### Priortized actions for vulnerability management
+- Which threatactors use techniques that exploit our vulnerabilities; how do these actors behave.
+- Which mitigations are most cost effective.
+- Ensure that mitigatory techniques increases defenses in a measurable manner.
+- Focus patching efforts to the most vital points; both specific and transition oriented.

 ## Digital Twins